masami-morimoto/CG_214/README.md

 # CG_214
-Repo for course work in Web page construction
+Repo for course work in Web page construction.